circleci/circleci-docs/jekyll/_cci2/oss.md

 ### Build Pull Requests From Forked Repositories

-Many open source projects accept pull requests from forked repositories.
+Many open source projects accept PRs from forked repositories.
-Building these pull requests is an effective way to catch bugs before manually reviewing changes.
+Building these PRs is an effective way to catch bugs before manually reviewing changes.

-By default, CircleCI does not build pull requests from forked repositories.
+By default, CircleCI does not build PRs from forked repositories.
 To change this setting,
 go to the **Advanced Settings** of your project and set the **Build forked pull requests** option to _Off_.